gyng/book/articles/wide-gamut/wide-gamut.md

 * [1615404 - Images copied to clipboard should not color managed directly](https://bugzilla.mozilla.org/show_bug.cgi?id=1615404)
 * [ICC color correction in Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/3.5/ICC_color_correction_in_Firefox)

-You can force better colour management in `about:settings`.
+You can force better colour management in `about:config`.

 Set the following